MoeraOrg/moeraorg.github.io/overview/permissions.md

 The above means that the "friendship" is not mutual.
 When somebody subscribes to you or gives you some permissions, you are not required to do the same.
 But she may send you a request asking to give her extended access.
-Since she usually do not know, what group of users you have, the request has a generic form (maybe, with some personal message).
-It appears in your [notifications box][3] and you can accept, decline or dismiss it (decline without informing the requester).
+Since she usually does not know, what group of users you have, the request has a generic form (maybe, with some personal message).
+It appears in your [notifications box][3], and you can accept, decline or dismiss it (decline without informing the requester).

 ## Ban